 We are committed to collaboration and community.
 Graduate students benefit from a broad range of faculty expertise and strong links to interdisciplinary research centers across campus.
 Our research spans physical geography (climate science, dendrochronology, remote sensing, spatial science), human-environment (political ecology, water policy, climate change) human geography (development, state theory), development studies and GIS.

-The School of Geography and Development offers degrees and certificate programs in the following:
+The School of Geography, Development & Environment offers degrees and certificate programs in the following:

 This research-oriented degree allows you to study a wide range of topics related to Geography for either a M.A. or Ph.D.